 The program provides close supervision of care recipients to ensure safety and service quality, and provider-care recipient ratios do not exceed:

-one to four when children are under school age;
+one to eight during waking hours;

-one to eight during waking hours; and
+one to twelve during sleeping hours; and

-one to twelve during sleeping hours.
+one to four during both waking and sleeping hours when children are under school age.

 Interpretation: Ratios should be adjusted to meet the special needs of individuals that require therapeutic or medical care, or close monitoring, and include all other children or adults being cared for in the home or facility.
 Ratios should demonstrate capacity for safe evacuation of care recipients in case of an emergency.